pcfreak30/skyd/skymodules/renter/README.md

 ### Exports
  - `BubbleMetadata`
+ - `SetForcedUpdateTime`

 #### Inbound Complexities
+ - `callForcedUpdateTime` is used by the health loop to know if it should force a bubble update.
  - `callQueueBubbleUpdate` is used by external subsystems to trigger a bubble update on a directory.
  - `callThreadedProcessBubbleUpdates` is called by the Renter on startup to